Basicprogrammer10/connorcode-writing/tutorial/rust-crate.md

 ### 🦀 Lets try it!

-Now that we have our *amazeing* crate, we should try it out!
+Now that we have our _amazing_ crate, we should try it out!
 To do this I like to use examples.

 First make a new folder named `examples` in the crate root (Folder with `Cargo.toml`).